Any is not Any, but Any is Any

 Type Switch

-A type switch enables the execution of different operations based on the actual type of an any type variable.
-This proves beneficial when processing multiple types.
+A type switch permits different operations to be performed based on the actual type of an any type variable.
+This is particularly useful when multiple types require processing.

 1var a any = 42